• Australia

 Find out more about this system on their website: http://www.bpay.com.au/.

-The Australian Securities and Investments Commission (ASIC) is the major governing body that looks over financial regulations in Australia.
-They regulate businesses involved in finance and foreign exchange and deal with complaints relating to money, superannuation, insurance and financial advice.
+The Australian Securities and Investments Commission (ASIC) is the major governing body for financial regulations in Australia.
+It regulates businesses involved in finance and foreign exchange and handles complaints relating to money, superannuation, insurance, and financial advice.

 Their website is http://www.moneysmart.gov.au/?referrer=fido.gov.au.

 If you are going to be working in Australia, you will need to apply for a Tax File Number (TFN) with the Australian Taxation Office (ATO).
-To apply for this you will need a valid passport and an Australian address.
-It is best to apply for this at least a month before you being your employment since your employer will ask you to supply your tax file number upon commencement.
-If you don’t have a TFN, your employer must take from your payments the maximum amount of tax.
+You will need a valid passport and an Australian address to apply for this.
+It is best to apply for this at least a month before you begin your employment since your employer will ask you to supply your tax file number upon commencement.
+If you don’t have a TFN, your employer must take the maximum amount of tax from your payments.

 It will take about 2 or 3 weeks to receive your tax file number after you submit your application, depending on whether you apply online or not.
 You can find out more about this on the Australian Taxation Office’s website http://www.ato.gov.au/ or read my Australian Tax – what you need to know post.